adamransom/enigma/README.md

-A small Enimga (I/M3) emulator written in Rust.
+A small Enigma (I/M3) emulator written in Rust.

 ### Usage